lone-dma/AmiSpoof/README.md

 - Only spoofs your SMBIOS.
 Other common spoofing steps are detailed below.

 # Instructions
-1. Check and record your existing Hardware Ids with the `GetHardwareIds.BAT` script (Run-As-Admin).
+1. Check and record your existing Hardware Ids with the `CheckHWID.BAT` script (Run-As-Admin).
 2. Run the spoofing tool on the PC you want to spoof and follow the prompts.
 Save the generated Logfile in case you need to revert back to your original values.
 3. After successful spoof, Re-Flash your BIOS, and Re-Install Windows.
    1. There are some other tools that clear traces, but there are a million and I can't be bothered to do them all.
 Reinstalling Windows is a better way to clear traces anyway.